Calcium oxide: Weapon

-Quicklime is also thought to have been a component of Greek fire.
-Upon contact with water, quicklime would increase its temperature above 150 C and ignite the fuel.

-David Hume, in his History of England, recounts that early in the reign of Henry III, the English Navy destroyed an invading French fleet by blinding the enemy fleet with quicklime.
 Quicklime may have been used in medieval naval warfare – up to the use of "lime-mortars" to throw it at the enemy ships.

 Substitutes

 Limestone is a substitute for lime in many applications, which include agriculture, fluxing, and sulfur removal.
 Limestone, which contains less reactive material, is slower to react and may have other disadvantages compared with lime, depending on the application; however, limestone is considerably less expensive than lime.
 Calcined gypsum is an alternative material in industrial plasters and mortars.
 Cement, cement kiln dust, fly ash, and lime kiln dust are potential substitutes for some construction uses of lime.
 Magnesium hydroxide is a substitute for lime in pH control, and magnesium oxide is a substitute for dolomitic lime as a flux in steelmaking.

 Safety

 Because of vigorous reaction of quicklime with water, quicklime causes severe irritation when inhaled or placed in contact with moist skin or eyes.
 Inhalation may cause coughing, sneezing, and labored breathing.
 It may then evolve into burns with perforation of the nasal septum, abdominal pain, nausea and vomiting.
 Although quicklime is not considered a fire hazard, its reaction with water can release enough heat to ignite combustible materials.